-The Indian Action Committee (IAC) of Guyana formerly known as the Indian Arrival Committee is a non-profit, non-governmental organizationwhich was established in 2003 and has its primary objective, the promotion and preservation of the culture and traditions brought by Indian Indentured Labourers in 1838.
-Approximately 239,000 indentured immigrants from india were transported in 245 ships which made 534 voyages across the KaalaPani to British Guiana, the last being in 1971.
-The first two ships, the whitby and the Hesperus landed in 1838.
+The Indian Action Committee (IAC) of Guyana formerly known as the Indian Arrival Committee is a non-profit, non-governmental organization which was established in 2003 and has as its primary objective, the promotion and preservation of the culture and traditions brought by Indian Indentured labourers in 1838.
+Approximately 239,000 indentured immigrants from India were transported in 245 ships which made 534 voyages across the Kaalaa Paanii to British Guiana, the last being in 1917.
+The first two ships, the Whitby and the Hesperus landed in 1838.

-While some indentured immigrants returned, the vast majority stayed and endured the harsh conditions to make this land their new home.
-Their immeasurable contributions through sacrifices have resulted in subsequent generations of Indo-Guyanese descendants being afforded better lives.
-Today, these descendants continue to be the beneficiaries of their industrious ancestors, more so, at a time when the country is experiencing unprecedented economic growth which has propelled its modernization through technological advancement.
+While just over 76,000 former indentured immigrants returned to India, the vast majority stayed and endured the harsh conditions to make this land their new home.
+Their immeasurable contributions through innumerable sacrifices have resulted in subsequent generations of their Indo-Guyanese descendants generally living better lives.
+Today, these descendants continue to be the beneficiaries of the legacy of their industrious ancestors, more so, and especially at a time when the country was experiencing unprecedented economic growth from the late 1980’s up to early 2015.

-As the country and its people continue to advance, it would be remiss not to mention that, unfortunately, aspects of modernization and suppressive political manoeuvres by the past administration, have contributed to some level of erosion of adherence to the culture and traditions the Indian indentured immigrants stuck steadfastly to and, for which they tirelessly endeavored to sustain and preserve.
+As the people of Guyana wish to see the country develop and continue to advance towards becoming a modern state, it must be remembered that between 1968 and 1992 when democracy did not exist in Guyana and when the state was eventually bankrupted, many Indo-Guyanese unfortunately, were, as a result of politically directed suppressive manoeuvres by the then authoritarian administration, psychologically and physically abused because of their ethnicity and assumed political affiliation, contributing to some level of erosion of adherence to the culture and traditions of the Indian indentured immigrants which were previously stuck steadfastly to and, for which they tirelessly endeavored to sustain and preserve.

 The IAC, with much success, used music, drama and other related activities to foster awareness of the Indian culture and reinstilled the sense of pride which today is being worn as a badge of honour.
 Today, the annual melas held in all three counties to celebrate and commemorate Indian arrival have become much anticipated events as is the case of the theatrical presentations staged in the city.